ElijahWood2003/comp-423-course-notes/docs/tutorials/rust-setup.md

 2. Fill in the details as follows:
 #####
 - **Repository Name**: basic-rust-program
-- **Description**: Basic Rust program based on the tutorial in README.txt
+- **Description**: Basic Rust program based on the tutorial in README.md
 - **Visibility**: Public
 3. Click **Create Repository**.